Generating Class-Level Integration Tests Using Call Site Information: Discussion

 \subsection{Applicability}

-\cling considers pairs of classes and exercises the integration between them.
+The CBC criterion and its implementation in \cling consider pairs of classes and targets the integration between them.
 We did not propose any procedure for selecting pairs of classes to give in input to \integration.
 Since the technique requires pairs of classes to test, it would be time-consuming and tedious for developers to manually collect and provide the class pairs.
 Hence, we suggest using an automated process for class pair selection, as well.
 In this study, we implemented a tool that automatically analyzes each class pair to find the ones with high cyclomatic complexity and coupled branches (according to the CBC criterion defined in this article).
 This procedure is explained in Section \ref{sec:setup:subselection}.

 Besides, our approach can be further extended by incorporating automated integration test prioritization approaches and selecting classes to integrate according to a predefined ordering \cite{Wang2010, Hashim2005, Vergilio2012, Bansal2009, JIiang2019, Mariani2016, Guizzo2015, Abdurazik2009, DaVeigaCabral2010, Briand2003a}.
 So, the end-to-end process of generating test for class integrations can be automated to require a minimal manual effort from the developer.